cdapio/cdap/cdap-docs/developers-manual/source/advanced/application-logback.rst

 If you need an appender beyond what is offered here, you can write and implement your own custom appender.
 See the Logback documentation at https://logback.qos.ch/manual/appenders.html for information on how to do this.

+You can use any existing `logback <https://logback.qos.ch/manual/appenders.html>`__ appender.
+The ``RollingLocationLogAppender`` |---| an extension of the ``RollingFileLogAppender`` |---| lets you use HDFS locations in your logging pipelines.

+As the CDAP LogFramework uses the logback's Appender API, your custom appender needs to implement the same Appender interface.
+Access to CDAP's system components (such as datasets, metrics, ``LocationFactory``) are made available to the ``AppenderContext``, an extension of logback's ``LoggerContext``.

+Adding a dependency on the ``cdap-watch-dog`` API will allow you to access the :cdap-java-source-github:`cdap-watchdog-api/src/main/java/co/cask/cdap/api/logging/AppenderContext.java` in your application.

 .. _application-logback: